MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](microsoft-edge-update-progressive-rollout.md).

 <!-- begin major 89 -->
-## Version 89.0.000.00: March 4
+## Version 89.0.774.45: March 4

 Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#march-4-2021).
+This update contains [CVE-2021-21166](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-21166) which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ### Feature updates